Employment: To view Alexis’ resume, click here~

 Active Transportation Plan (Active LE) – Lake Elsinore, CA

 Alexis serves as Outreach Coordinator & Designer and is part of a multidisciplinary team to develop the city’s first active transportation plan.
 Alexis currently works on the outreach component.
 For pop-up outreach events, she developed materials in both English/Spanish, including: flyers, surveys, and social media posts for the city’s media outlets.
 As the project develops, Alexis will assist with the development of the design criteria for pedestrian and bicycle wayfinding and the design guidelines components of the plan.
 Both the outreach and design components address the enhancement of bicycle and pedestrian amenities such as sidewalks, bikeways, multi-use trails, safe routes to school, and transit connectivity.
 The project is currently in progress.

 Position: Marketing Coordinator & Analyst

-In her role as Marketing Coordinator & Analyst, Ms. Murillo-Felix worked with various authors & engineers to provide narratives and strategies for proposal and report writing.
+In her role as Marketing Coordinator & Analyst, Alexis worked with various authors & engineers to provide narratives and strategies for proposal and report writing.
 She became adept at technical writing, tailoring content, and detailing project descriptions in accordance with strategy.
 To ensure the information and content was visually engaging, she utilized the Adobe Suite to develop infographics and layout design.
 She developed advanced rendering abilities, creating graphics using Illustrator and Photoshop to improve project and field work photos.
 From this unique experience she cultivated skillful capabilities designing resumes, presentations, leave behinds, and posters for a variety of pursuits and projects.

 Key projects include: